AlexJReid/blog/content/posts/druid-on-dataproc/index.md

 After running up a small cluster, I noticed some things were missing:
 - the [Druid router](https://druid.apache.org/docs/latest/design/router.html) process contains a great console which makes one-off ingests easy to achieve.
 Unfortunately, this is not enabled.
 - the `druid-google-extensions` extension is not included, meaning the cluster cannot load files from GCS.
+(It is possible that the GCS Hadoop connector would mean `gs://` URIs work, although I didn't try this.)

 Luckily, Cloud Dataproc provides a mechanism called _initialisation actions_ for customising nodes.
 These are nothing more than scripts that each node pulls from GCS and executes.
 I created two scripts to rectify the above.